From stalls to e-shop

 Salomé grows above an antique restoration workshop.
 Between two hide-and-seek sessions in the storage spaces, she gets gold in her hair at the gilding workshop.

-After having passionately sourced Louis XVI and Louis XVIII furniture, her father sets out in search of the most beautiful vintage jewelry.
+After having passionately hunted down Louis XVI and Louis XVIII furniture, her father sets out in search of the most beautiful vintage jewelry.
 Some land, as if by magic, in Salomé's jewelry box!

 Her friends then ask her about her sublime jewelry.
 Magnanimous, Salomé shares her lode and assigns her father to find their rare pearl for them.